thepaqui/42_so_long/README.md

 - [x] SECRET ;)
 - [x] MAKE COINS COLLECTABLE WITH PROJECTILES
 - [x] MAKE TEXTURE PACK SYSTEM WITH BASIC REUSABLE NAMES
-- [ ] FIX COUNTER BUGS IN BASE VERSION ALSO!!!
 - [ ] MAKE ENEMIES TEXTURES
 - [ ] MAKE ENEMIES MOVEMENT
 - [ ] MAKE THE PLAYER DIE ON CONTACT WITH AN ENEMY